gitkraken/gk-browser-extension-docs/browser-extension/browser-extension-home.md

 * [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/gitkraken/eehliiniplilmbgcnghhaneefihofjnl)

 <div class='callout callout--basic'>
     <p>For Firefox, you will need to manually allow permissions for the respective service in order to see these features.
-This can be done by selecting the extension icon when on the service, then selecting the gear icon, then selecting <kdb>Always Allon on {service}</kdb>.</p>
+This can be done by selecting the extension icon when on the site for the service, then selecting the gear icon, and then selecting <kbd>Always Allon on {service}</kbd>.</p>

     <p><img src='/wp-content/uploads/be-firefox-allow.png' class='img-bordered img-responsive center'></p>
 </div>